 Michael Moore: And if you're not getting enough sleep, take pharmecuticals.

-[a quick slide show shows many pharmaceutical commercials, all saying the typical "Ask Your doctor" catchphrase]
+[a montage of several pharmaceutical commercials is shown, all saying the "Ask Your doctor" catchphrase]

 [Moore sarcastically laughs]

 Michael Moore: Well if you do make it to 80, I'm sure your pension will still be there.
 Unlike the new employees for these companies which will never see a pension.